ScottyyyB/gather-your-thoughts-backend/README.md

 This is an API only Rails application
 Rails v.5.0.1
 Ruby v.2.4.1
-Find our frontend repository: https://github.com/CraftAcademy/gather-your-thoughts-frontend
+Find our front end repository: https://github.com/CraftAcademy/gather-your-thoughts-frontend

 ### Install
 Run `bundle install` to install all gems